ziapeltagames/lavender-hack/docs/CORE.md

 ### Blather

-The concept of moves come from [_Apocalypse World_](http://apocalypse-world.com/).  _Apocalypse World_ burst forth on the RPG scene in 2010 and certainly had a major impact on game design.
+The concept of moves come from [_Apocalypse World_](http://apocalypse-world.com/).  _Apocalypse World_ burst forth on the RPG scene in 2010 and had a major impact on game design.
 There are quite a few PbtA (Powered by the Apocalypse) games which leverage, to varying degrees of success, the tech from _Apocalypse World_.
 However, moves are not usually grounded in larger procedures, but rather are free floating things that trigger when the fictional situation they refer to occurs.
 This is the idea that RPGs are a conversation and moves trigger as part of that.

 For myself, I like the idea of more free flowing mechanical widgets which can be triggered to push the fiction in all sorts of interesting directions.
 However, I really like structured mini-games as well, such as Duel of Wits in [_Burning Wheel_](https://www.burningwheel.com/) or combat in [_The One Ring_](http://cubicle7.co.uk/our-games/the-one-ring/).
 Turns have an advantage over moves in that the spotlight tends to get deliberately shared more, and mini-games add tactical diversity and strategy to the system.